-This revenue generally fluctuates moderately from year to year due to the amount of building or renovations and the annual review of the fee schedule.
+This revenue generally fluctuates moderately from year to year due to building or renovation activity and annual reviews of the fee schedule.
 The proposed 2026 Budget is projected at \$192,000, marginally lower than the 2025 budget.
 Cable Television fees have been slowly decreasing over the past 15 years, and we have been budgeting accordingly, anticipating continuing decreases.